 - Local/regional issues/legislation (e.g. installation of wind turbines, school closures, land use).

 - Example: A rural school district faces declining enrollment, and the school board is considering a cost-saving measure that would eliminate busing for some students.
-The library hosts a community conversation to discuss how the measure would effect residents and the school district.
-The library uses funding to purchase PPE in order to have a social distanced conversation outside, pay for childcare during the conversation, and create fliers to market the event.
+The library hosts a community conversation to discuss how the measure would affect residents and the school district.
+The library uses funding to purchase PPE in order to have a socially distanced conversation outside, pay for childcare during the conversation, and create fliers to market the event.
 After the conversation, the librarian summarizes the key discussion points in a video on the library’s Facebook page and encourages further discussion in the comments.